zryska/Edge-Data-Store-Docs/V1/Overview/SDSQuickStart.md

 }
 ```

 The value is indexed by a timestamp and the numeric value that will be stored is a 64 bit floating point value.
-In order to create the SDS type in the Edge Storage, store the JSON file with the name SDSCreateType.json and run the following curl script:
+In order to create the SDS type in the data store

+1. Save the JSON as a file with the name SDSCreateType.json.
+2. Run the following curl script:

 ```bash
 curl -i -d "@SDSCreateType.json" -H "Content-Type: application/json"  -X POST http://localhost:5590/api/v1/tenants/default/namespaces/default/types/Simple
 ```

 When this command completes successfully, an SDS type with the same name will have been created on the server.
 You can create any number of containers from the type, as long as they use a timestamp as an index and a 32 bit floating point value.
-You only need to do type creation the first time you send using a custom application, but it does not cause an error if you resend the same definition at a later time.
+You only need to do type creation the first time you send using a custom application.
+It does not cause an error if you resend the same definition at a later time.

 ## Create an SDS stream

 Create a stream.
-As with an SDS type, you only need to do this once before sending data events, and resending the same definition repeatedly does not cause an error.
+As with an SDS type, you only need to do this once before sending data events.
+Resending the same definition repeatedly does not cause an error.

 ```json
 {